himanshujoshitech/Mobile-Sales-Analytics-Dashboard-/README.md

 ## 📅 Creating a Custom Calendar using DAX

-A **Custom Calendar table** was created to enable:
+A **Custom Calendar (Date Table)** was created to enable **time intelligence analysis** and to ensure accurate reporting across different time periods.

+### Why a Custom Calendar?
-- Time intelligence calculations
+- Enables MTD, QTD, YTD, and YoY calculations
+- Provides continuous dates (no missing days)
+- Allows proper sorting of months and quarters
-- Continuous date analysis
+- Supports advanced time-based analysis

-- Month, Quarter, and Year-based reporting
+### DAX Used to Create Calendar
 ```DAX
 Custom_Calendar =
 ADDCOLUMNS(